-HCG Professionals can conduct GAP analyses of food plants’ food safety plans and systems as well as assist food plants to develop, implement and maintain food safety plans in compliance with FDA regulations.
-HCG professionals can also assist plant management prepare for FDA investigations by reviewing its food safety plan and system, GMP/Prerequisite programs, supporting documentation, process validation documentation, plant pathogen control programs, plant sanitation procedures and plant records.
+HCG professionals can assist plant management prepare for an FSIS, FSA by reviewing plant process control programs including HACCP, SSOP and GMP/Prerequisite programs, supporting documentation, process validation documentation, assessing plant pathogen control programs, reviewing plant sanitation procedures and reviewing plant records.

 HCG Recall and Crisis Management Assistance

 There can come a time when even the best run plant can find itself in a recall or crisis situation.
 An ingredient supplier might change formulations or an employee may mistakenly release product under testing.
 If not handled correctly, these situations can bring all plant operations under a regulatory microscope and cause uncontrollable operational or in the worst cases, legal costs.

 Having a HCG professional at your side can help contain a crisis and put a plant back in operation.
 HCG can help investigate the cause of the crisis, suggest actions to prevent the risk of further occurrences, act as a liaison between plant management and regulatory personnel, and assist with responding to government enforcement actions in order to return plant operations to a state of compliance.